 Still, on a word-association test, if the tester says "Kennedy" and you come back with something like "sordid," or "sleazy," or "loathsome," I'd say you're not far off the mark.

-08 — No patriotic songs, please.
+08 — New York education clown show.
 Back to New York City again here.

 It's hard not to get the impression that when the city needs a new school principal, they raid the local clown academy.
 Consider for example Amoye Neblett, a 17-year veteran of the city's Department of Education and former principal, who was most recently in charge of an adult learning center in the Bronx.